Loading

 • will have full work rights.

 You may also be eligible for free English language tuition under the Adult Migrant English Program (AMEP).
-For program or eligibility information see About the Adult Migrant English Program (AMEP).
+For program or eligibility information, see About the AMEP.

 You will need to enrol in Medicare to get access.
 We will give you information about enrolment in the subclass 786 visa grant notification letter.

-Ukrainian school students holding a subclass 786 visa may enrol in their local school.
+Ukrainian school students who hold a subclass 786 visa may enrol in their local school.

-Ukrainian nationals holding a subclass 786 visa may be eligible to receive a subsidy towards childcare expenses.
-The percentage of subsidy a family is entitled to is based on combined annual family income and their activity levels.
+Ukrainian nationals who hold a subclass 786 visa may be eligible to receive a subsidy for childcare expenses.
+The percentage of subsidy a family is entitled to is based on their combined annual family income and their activity levels.

 Next Steps

-If the Minister decides to make you an offer of temporary stay, you will receive a letter via email.
-If you wish to accept the offer you can access the link in the letter to complete the offer acceptance and information request form.
+If the Minister decides to make you a temporary stay offer, you will receive a letter via email.
+If you want to accept the offer, access the link in the letter to complete the offer acceptance and information request form.
 You do not need to complete a separate application form.

 There is no visa application charge.